golems/grip2_plugin/README.md

-grip2_plugin - Point Cloud
+grip2_plugin - Planning
 ==========================

-Repository for Grip2 plugins for point clouds
+Repository for Grip2 plugins for planning